User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 So in the example, if the client is a Platinum VIP, `STAMM_GetClientBlock(client)` will return 2, because the third block is only for God VIP's, but the second block is for Gold VIP's, and Platinum is higher (or equal) then Gold, so block 2 is the highest block.

 You need this especially for [**Features with dynamic blocks**](#features-with-dynamic-blocks).

+## How features work

+After you add a feature it will be listed in the Stamm plugin.

+Stamm will search for the blocks file and will parse all blocks.

+Also the database get a new column in the database to remember whether the client activate the feature or not.

+Finally the `STAMM_OnFeatureLoaded` forward will be called.

+## How to create a feature

+#### Create the blocks file:

+First of all create a block file with the basename of your feature.
+If your features name for e.g. is `sample_feature.smx` create a file `sample_feature.txt` in the folder `cfg/stamm/levels`.

+Paste in:

+	"LevelSettings"
+	{

+	}

+Now you can define your blocks between the brackets.

+In this example we want to define two blocks, one for a connect message and one for a player death message.
+So we add them between the brackets:

+	"LevelSettings"
+	{
+		"connect-message"    "Bronze"
+		"death-message"      "Gold"
+	}

+As a default we define here level Bronze for the connect message and level Gold for the death message.
+Later one the server admin can change this to its own config.

+#### Create the phrase file:

+To sort the phrases, Stamm has its own sub-folder in the translations folder.
+If you create a feature, please you the `translations/stamm` folder, then you also can use the stock `STAMM_LoadTranslation()`.

+Also name the phrase like the blocks file, so create again a `sample_feature.txt` and move it to `translations/stamm`.

+Here we need some information to notice the client about the feature, of which more later.

+So we paste in:

+	"Phrases"
+	{
+		"GetConnectMessage"
+		{
+			"en"		"When you connect, all players will notice" "de"		"Wenn du joinst, wird das jeder sehen"
+		}

+		"GetDeathMessage"
+		{
+			"en"		"When you die all, players will notice"
+			"de"		"Wenn du stirbst, wird das jeder sehen"
+		}
+	}

+#### Finally write the .sp file:

+Now we create a new .sp file (remember that it have to be the same name like the name of the block and translations file).

+Then we include `sourcemod` and `stamm`:

+	#include <sourcemod>
+	#include <stamm>

+When all plugins are loaded we can add the feature.
+But first of all we check whether Stamm is loaded or not, therefore we use the native `STAMM_IsAvailable()`:

+	public OnAllPluginsLoaded()
+	{
+		if (!STAMM_IsAvailable())
+		{
+			SetFailState("Can't Load Feature, Stamm is not installed!");
+		}
+	}

+After that we can load our translations and add the feature.
+To load the translation we use `STAMM_LoadTranslation()` and to add a feature `STAMM_AddFeature(const String:name[], const String:description[]="", bool:allowChange=true, bool:standard=true)`:

+	public OnAllPluginsLoaded()
+	{
+		if (!STAMM_IsAvailable())
+		{
+			SetFailState("Can't Load Feature, Stamm is not installed!");
+		}

+		STAMM_LoadTranslation();
+		STAMM_AddFeature("VIP Connect-/Death Messages");
+	}

+The parameter of `STAMM_AddFeature` is the name of the feature.
+We could also define a default description, decide if the feature is default enabled and if the user can disable the feature.

+The next step is to listen to `STAMM_OnFeatureLoaded`:

+	public STAMM_OnFeatureLoaded(const String:basename[])
+	{

+	}

+There we will read out the block ID's and check if they are valid:

+	public STAMM_OnFeatureLoaded(const String:basename[])
+	{
+		new iBlockConnect = STAMM_GetBlockOfName("connect-message");
+		new iBlockDeath = STAMM_GetBlockOfName("death-message");

+		if (iBlockConnect == -1 && iBlockDeath == -1)
+		{
+			SetFailState("Feature couldn't found any block!");
+		}
+	}

+After this we add the descriptions of the blocks.
+We need this to let the clients know that they can achieve the feature.

+	public STAMM_OnFeatureLoaded(const String:basename[])
+	{
+		new iBlockConnect = STAMM_GetBlockOfName("connect-message");
+		new iBlockDeath = STAMM_GetBlockOfName("death-message");

+		if (iBlockConnect == -1 && iBlockDeath == -1)
+		{
+			SetFailState("Feature couldn't found any block!");
+		}

+		if (iBlockConnect != -1)
+		{
+			STAMM_AddBlockDescription(iBlockConnect, "%T", "GetConnectMessage", LANG_SERVER);
+		}

+		if (iBlockDeath != -1)
+		{
+			STAMM_AddBlockDescription(iBlockDeath, "%T", "GetDeathMessage", LANG_SERVER);
+		}
+	}

+With the block file above it will notice the client that he get a connect message on level bronze and the death message on level gold.

+For the connect message we use the forward `STAMM_OnClientReady`

+	public STAMM_OnClientReady(client)
+	{

+	}

+Here we have to check whether the client can use the feature or not.
+For this we can use the native `STAMM_HaveClientFeature(client, block=1)`, this native checks if the clients level is high enough and if the client wants the feature, so he don't disabled it.
+To write to the players we use our stock `STAMM_PrintToChatAll`:

+	public STAMM_OnClientReady(client)
+	{
+		new iBlockConnect = STAMM_GetBlockOfName("connect-message");

+		if (STAMM_HaveClientFeature(client, iBlockConnect))
+		{
+			STAMM_PrintToChatAll("VIP-Player {green}%N joint the server! {red}Yeah!", client);
+		}
+	}

+The same we do for the death message (We need to hook the death event before).

+	public OnPluginStart()
+	{
+		HookEvent("player_death", eventPlayerDeath);
+	}

+	public Action:eventPlayerDeath(Handle:event, const String:name[], bool:dontBroadcast)
+	{
+		new client = GetClientOfUserId(GetEventInt(event, "userid"));

+		if (STAMM_IsClientValid(client))
+		{
+			new iBlockDeath = STAMM_GetBlockOfName("death-message");

+			if (STAMM_HaveClientFeature(client, iBlockDeath))
+			{
+				STAMM_PrintToChatAll("VIP-Player {green}%N died! {red}Oh no ):", client);
+			}
+		}
+	}

+That's it!
+Compile the plugin and move it to `plugins/stamm`.
+Now upload all your files (plugin, translation, block file) and load the feature.

+## Features with dynamic blocks

+A cool feature are dynamic blocks, so the server admin can create unlimited blocks and each block is better than the block before.
+Here we want to give VIP's more HP on spawn.
+Per block the player get 10 percent more!

+First of all we create a new blocks file:

+	"LevelSettings"
+	{
+		"1"    "Bronze"
+		"2"    "Silver"
+		"3"    "God"
+	}

+and a new phrase file:

+	"Phrases"
+	{
+		"GetMoreHpOnSpawn"
+		{
+			"#format"	"{1:i}"
+			"en"		"Get every round {1} Percent more HP"
+			"de"		"Bekomme jede Runde {1} Percent mehr HP"
+		}
+	}

+Then we create a new .sp file and hook the spawn event:

+	public OnPluginStart()
+	{
+		HookEvent("player_spawn", eventPlayerSpawn);
+	}

+also we add the feature:

+	public OnAllPluginsLoaded()
+	{
+		if (!STAMM_IsAvailable())
+		{
+			SetFailState("Can't Load Feature, Stamm is not installed!");
+		}

+		STAMM_LoadTranslation();
+		STAMM_AddFeature("VIP More HP On Spawn");
+	}

+To add the description we need to loop through all blocks and add therefore a description:

+	public STAMM_OnFeatureLoaded(const String:basename[])
+	{
+		for (new i=1; i <= STAMM_GetBlockCount(); i++)
+		{
+			STAMM_AddBlockDescription(i, "%T", "GetMoreHpOnSpawn", LANG_SERVER, * (i * 10));
+		}
+	}

+With this code we add a description for the first block with 10 percent and for (here the third) with 30 percent.
+But the server admin can also add more blocks.

+Now if the client spawn we give him more HP.
+To get the highest block the client is in, we use the `STAMM_GetClientBlock` native:

+	public PlayerSpawn(Handle:event, String:name[], bool:dontBroadcast)
+	{
+		new client = GetClientOfUserId(GetEventInt(event, "userid"));

+		if (STAMM_IsClientValid(client))
+		{
+			if (IsPlayerAlive(client))
+			{
+				new clientBlock = STAMM_GetClientBlock(client);

+				if (clientBlock > 0)
+				{
+					new newHP = GetClientHealth(client) + GetClientHealth(client) * (clientBlock / 10);

+					SetEntityHealth(client, newHP);
+				}
+			}
+		}
+	}

+If the client is in block 2 and has 100 HP, newHp is:
+`100 + 100 * (2 / 10) = 100 + 100 * 0.2 = 100 + 20 = 120`

+## Other Stuff

+At the end i will show you the last remaining forwards and natives.

+- Forward `STAMM_OnClientChangedFeature(client, bool:turnedOn, bool:isShop)`
+	This forward will be called, when a client turned your feature on or off.
+	The last parameter `isShop` is currently disabled!

+- Native `STAMM_WantClientFeature(client)`
+	This native return true when the client wants your feature, otherwise false.

+- Native `STAMM_IsMyFeature(const String:basename[])`
+	This native you can use to check if a given basename is your feature or not.

+- Native `STAMM_GetBasename(String:basename[], maxlength)`
+	This native will give you the basename of your feature.